 - 3 pound bone-in pork shoulder roast

-- 1 large white onion sliced about 1/4 inch thick
+- 1 large onion white or yellow, sliced about ¼ inch thick

 - 1 large red onion thinly sliced